If “Self-Care” Makes You Cringe, Try This Instead

 2. Release the feeling of guilt for taking care of yourself

 If you start to feel guilty for going for a walk or reading a book when the house is a mess just notice the feeling.
-Do not try to push it away.
-Allow it to come along with you, kind of like a jacket.
-Eventually it will fall off if you don’t resist.
+Don’t try to push it away.
+Allow it to come along with you, even while you do your self care activity.
+You can imagine with guilty feeling like a coat or jacket; eventually it will fall off if you don’t resist, but still carry on.

 Notice the thoughts you associate with feeling guilty.
 For me, guilt-creating thoughts include, “I really should be doing something else.
 I don’t have time for this when I need to cook dinner, help with homework, and get ready for work.”